 Toni Carr: When The Job Finds You

 I remember my life before coming to Global Ties Arkansas.
 It was a life I loved, though not the life I have come to love.
 I began my career as an Early Childhood educator.
-This is not surprising to my family, as most of them knew I had always wanted to be a teacher!
 I always found myself motivated by the lives of children around me to improve the world through education.
 I worked for the government funded Head Start Program and the Public Schools in Norman, Oklahoma as a teacher of children ages 4 to first grade.

 In 1988, I was privileged to be a part of an innovative Early Childhood Special Education Pre-K classroom in Clayton, New Mexico.
-The district wanted to be a leader in the state before the Federal mandate for public schools regarding young children with disabilities came to law in 1990.
-It was there that I saw the need for educational programming as I was had the freedom to create the classroom, best practices, and establish the small town of Clayton as a model for other programs in New Mexico and nationally.
+The district wanted to be a leader in the state before the federal mandate for public schools regarding young children with disabilities became law in 1990.
+I had the freedom to create the classroom, best practices, and establish the small town of Clayton as a model for other programs in New Mexico and nationally.
 This program was nationally recognized by The Ohio State University in a national study.
 My involvement with the Clayton program led me to a position as the first Director of a nine-school district cooperative in Richland County, Ohio.
-Luckily, my husband Jim (who had owned a successful construction company in Oklahoma for years) had accepted a position in the Construction Management Department of The Ohio State University so I was able to accept this new challenge!
-I worked with these classrooms for several years before branching out into yet another new endeavor.
-I took the position as the Department Head of Early Childhood at a small college in Ohio; my job was to train other prospective teachers.
+Luckily, my husband Jim (who had owned a successful construction company in Oklahoma for years) had accepted a position in the Construction Management Department of The Ohio State University.
+As a result, I was able to accept this new challenge!
+I worked with these classrooms for several years before branching out into yet another endeavor.
+I took the position as the department head of early childhood programs at a small college in Ohio; my job was to train other prospective teachers.

-Although my husband and I raised our children in Ohio and become accustomed to the area, another great adventure was written in the stars.
-My husband accepted a position at the University of Arkansas at Little Rock.
+Although Jim and I raised our children in Oklahoma and Ohio, another great adventure was written in the stars.
+Jim accepted a position at the University of Arkansas at Little Rock.
 I continued my early childhood practice as an evaluator and mentor through Arkansas State University for state funded early childhood programs and became an adjunct professor at UA-Pulaski Tech.

 While attending a function at the Clinton Presidential Center, I was honored to meet an amazing man, Dr. Walter Nunn.
-It was so strange; it was almost as if he had heard of me and been expecting me.
-Or perhaps I reminded him of someone he used to know.
-Whichever the case, he spoke of the work he had been doing with international visitors through the US Department of State.
+He spoke of the work he had been doing with international visitors through the US Department of State.
 His descriptions were filled with intrigue, adventure, and transnational cooperation.
 He spoke highly of the professionals he worked with from our local and other international communities.
-I grabbed Jim’s arm and spun him closer to me.
-I stared him in his eyes dramatically and said, “Okay, Jim.
-What do you think?
+Jim and I exchanged glances followed by an “Okay, Jim.
+What do you think?”
 There is one thing that we have always shared and that is our love for international travel.
-What better way to interact with other cultures than to work as a volunteer with his program?”
+What better way to interact with other cultures than to work as a volunteer with this group?”